Quantum critical metals and loss of quasiparticles: Quantum critical metals -- how to destroy quasiparticles

 \subsection{Quantum criticality from Kondo destruction}

 The notion of Kondo destruction quantum criticality invokes fluctuations that go beyond a Landau order parameter.
-For Kondo lattice systems (Box 1), it captures the dynamical competition between the Kondo and RKKY interactions.
-The corresponding QCP is illustrated in Fig.\,\ref{fig:KDQCP}(a) \cite{Si-Nature,KirchnerRMP}, in the space of temperature and non-thermal control parameter, $\delta=T_K^0/I$, the ratio of the bare Kondo temperature to the RKKY interaction.
+For Kondo lattice systems, it captures the dynamical competition between the Kondo interaction described above and RKKY interactions, which are interactions between the local moments mediated by the spins of the itinerent electrons as described in Box 1.
+The corresponding QCP is illustrated in Fig.\,\ref{fig:KDQCP}(a) \cite{Si-Nature,KirchnerRMP}, in the space of temperature and non-thermal control parameter, $\delta=T_K^0/I$, the ratio of the bare Kondo temperature to the RKKY interaction $I$.

 When $\delta$ is sufficiently large, the Kondo interaction dominates and a Kondo singlet is formed in the ground state, as illustrated in Fig.\,\ref{fig:KDQCP}(c).
-As the RKKY interaction $I$ is increased, {\it i.e.} when the parameter $\delta$ is tuned downward, the RKKY interaction becomes important and promotes correlations of a spin singlet between the local moments.
+As the RKKY interaction is increased, meaning when the parameter $\delta$ is tuned downward, the RKKY interaction becomes important and promotes correlations of a spin singlet between the local moments.
 This process is detrimental to the formation of the Kondo singlet.
 When it suppresses the Kondo singlet in the ground state, the composite heavy quasiparticles are lost.

 Thus, both the formation and loss of quasiparticles can be considered by analyzing the fate of the Kondo singlet or, more specifically, the amplitude of the Kondo singlet in the ground state.
 Our strategy is to start from the Kondo side, and see whether and how the dynamical competition of the RKKY interaction brings about the suppression of this Kondo-singlet amplitude.
 One can in principle also work from the opposite end, by analyzing the Kondo lattice in terms of a quantum nonlinear sigma model representation; the results of such analyses \cite{Si.06,Yamamoto07,Ong_Jones09,Yamamoto-JLTP2010,Goswami-prl11,Goswami-prb14,Goswami-prb17,CCLiu-prb17} are consistent with the conclusions we present here.